stitchdata/docs/_connect-content/guides/api/select-tables-and-fields.md

           **Note**: When `replication-method` is set to `INCREMENTAL`, the value of the `replication-key` property must be:

-          1. If provided, one of the fields in the `valid-replication-keys` property, or
+          1. One of the fields in the `valid-replication-keys` property, if provided, or
           2. The name of an `integer`, `date-time`, or `timestamp` field in the stream.
 Refer to the [Replication Keys documentation]({{ link.replication.rep-keys | prepend: site.baseurl }}) for more info.

           #### Streams with forced Replication Methods {#streams-forced-replication}